Grenville Event and Virginia Geology

 the bedrock exposed at Old Rag Mountain formed in the Grenville event roughly 1 billion years ago

-Source: National Park Service, Shenandoah National Park Geologic Resources Inventory Report
+Source: National Park Service, Shenandoah National Park, Geologic Resources Inventory Report

 The universe is 13.8 billion years old, based on measurements of cosmic microwave background measurements.
 The oldest part of the Milky Way galaxy, the "thick disk" at the center, starting forming 13 billion years ago.
 The solar system is over 4.5 billion years old.
-It may have formed then after the Sagittarius dwarf galaxy first collided with the Milky Way, bringing a new supply of hydrogen and disrupting the equilibrium enough to trigger another burst of star formation in the Milky Way.
+It may have formed then after the Sagittarius dwarf galaxy collided with the Milky Way, bringing a new supply of hydrogen and disrupting the equilibrium enough to trigger another burst of star formation in the Milky Way.

 It may be easier to visualize tectonic plates as clumps of cereal (Cheerios, or Rice Krispies if you prefer...) floating in milk, rather than as chunks of continental crust floating on the molten mantle 25-50 miles below the surface.